SAP-samples/ariba-extensibility-samples/topics/cloud-connector/README.md

-# Replicate SAP Ariba data to an on-premise service using SAP Cloud Platform Integration (CPI) and SAP Cloud Connector (SCC)
+# Replicate SAP Ariba data to an on-premise service using SAP Cloud Integration (SCI) and SAP Cloud Connector (SCC)

-In this exercise, we will cover how we can move SAP Ariba data to an on-premise service by using SAP Cloud Platform Integration (CPI) and SAP Cloud Connector (SCC).
+In this exercise, we will cover how we can move SAP Ariba data to an on-premise service by using SAP Cloud Integration (SCI) and SAP Cloud Connector (SCC).
 SAP Cloud Connector will be used to achieve a connection from CPI to the on-premise service.
-The on-premise service will be hosted in our local machine, which means that we will be installing SCC in our local machine, configuring the connection between SCC and SAP Cloud Platform (SCP) locally, and granting access to the on-premise service from the local SCC.
+The on-premise service will be hosted in our local machine, which means that we will be installing SCC in our local machine, configuring the connection between SCC and SAP Business Technology Platform (BTP) locally, and granting access to the on-premise service from the local SCC.

 To complete the steps explained in this exercise, there are some prerequisites that we will need to complete first:

 - Create application in SAP Ariba Developer Portal and request API access to the Analytical reporting APIs.
 Unfortunately there is no trial version of SAP Ariba but I guess that if you are reading this exercise, it is because your company uses SAP Ariba :-).
 To find out how to create an application and request API access in the SAP Ariba Developer Portal check out :point_right: [topics/apis/request-api-access](../../apis/request-api-access/).
     > If you prefer watching videos, you can watch the first two videos available in the SAP Ariba for Developers YouTube playlist ? https://www.youtube.com/playlist?list=PL6RpkC85SLQDXSLHrSPtu8wztzDs8kYPX.

-- An SAP Cloud Platform trial account.
+- An SAP BTP trial account.
 Make sure to enable to a subscription to the Integration Suite (Go to your trial subaccount > Subscriptions > Integration Suite).
 Once in the Integration Suite application, add the
-Design, Develop and Operate Integration Scenarios (SAP Cloud Platform Integration).
+Design, Develop and Operate Integration Scenarios (SAP Cloud Integration).
     > To find out how to create a trial account: https://developers.sap.com/tutorials/hcp-create-trial-account.html

 - Download and install SAP Cloud Connector (SCC) locally.
-We will be connecting it to SAP Cloud Platform so that CPI can communicate with the mock on-premise service.
+We will be connecting it to SAP BTP so that SCI can communicate with the mock on-premise service.
     > To find out how to install SCC, follow this tutorial - https://developers.sap.com/tutorials/cp-connectivity-install-cloud-connector.html or the SAP Help documentation: https://help.sap.com/viewer/cca91383641e40ffbe03bdc78f00f681/latest/en-US/57ae3d62f63440f7952e57bfcef948d3.html

 - Clone this repository as we will be running the on-prem-service locally and configuring its access in SCC.
 This is to simulate an on-premise service.